-Homes located on major boulevards and selected premium lots are considered as part of the "Character Zone".
+Homes located on major boulevards and selected premium lots identified as Premium or Dress Circle are considered as part of the "Character Zone".
 Homes within the Character Zone will incorporate mandatory design elements to achieve a robust sense of character.
 Refer to the Sales Plan to confirm if the Character Zone requirements apply.